About this guide

 - name, address and contact details for:

-- any person who is authorised to give permission to an educator to remove the child from the education and care service premises.
+- any person who is authorised to permit an educator to remove the child from the education and care service premises.

-- cultural background of the child and parents;
+- the cultural background of the child and parents

 - authorisations for: